Dani3lSun/apex-plugin-apexscreencapture/README.md

 ```

 to a element or a region or something else.
-If you would like to exclude a complete region add the "data-html2canvas-ignore" attribute to the "Custom Attributes" field in APEX Page Designer.
+If you would like to exclude a complete region add the "data-html2canvas-ignore" attribute to the "Custom Attributes" field of a region in APEX Page Designer.

 ##Demo Application